Intel

 Series C in 2018

-Espressif Systems is a multinational semiconductor company specializing in the development and design of low-power, wireless communication chipsets.
-The company focuses on providing innovative AIoT solutions through its expertise in various core technologies, including RF, Wi-Fi, Bluetooth LE network protocol stacks, and RISC-V microcontrollers.
-Espressif has established a closed-loop development cycle encompassing hardware and software, which supports the creation of comprehensive IoT applications.
-With a diverse workforce of over 600 employees from nearly 30 countries, the company emphasizes research and development, with more than 77% of its staff dedicated to this area.
-Espressif operates eight R&D centers across five countries, including Singapore, China, India, the Czech Republic, and Brazil, enhancing its ability to attract top engineering talent globally.
-This blend of diverse perspectives and knowledge fosters innovation and strengthens the company's position in the semiconductor industry.
+Espressif Systems is a multinational, fabless semiconductor company specializing in the development and design of low-power, wireless communication chipsets, particularly for Internet of Things (IoT) applications.
+The company focuses on AIoT solutions, leveraging its expertise in RF, Wi-Fi, Bluetooth LE network protocol stacks, and RISC-V microcontrollers.
+Espressif has established a closed-loop development cycle that encompasses hardware and software, including operating systems, compilers, and IoT application frameworks.
+With a diverse team of over 600 engineers from nearly 30 countries, the company operates eight research and development centers across five countries: Singapore, China, India, the Czech Republic, and Brazil.
+This international presence and commitment to innovation have enhanced Espressif's reputation in the semiconductor industry, enabling the attraction of talented professionals dedicated to advancing wireless communication technologies.

-Good Way Technology Co., Ltd
+Good Way Technology Co.

 Venture Round in 2017